 Mended Little Angels is a program of Mended Little Hearts (a program of The Mended Hearts, Inc), which is a special program offered to parents and family members who have lost a child or loved one to a congenital heart defect (CHD).

-Mended Little Hearts realizes that your needs are special and unique.
-We invite you to join us in our CHD support group and events, and we also would like to extend an extra hand to you.
+We also invite you to join us in our CHD support group and events.
 In this program you can meet other families who are grieving too.
 You can share stories and support each other.
 You are not alone!
 Find a chapter here.

 The Mourner’s Bill of Rights